Dry Needling in Ashburn, VA

 Solid filiform needle of varying lengths depending on the depth of the tissue.
 Gloves are worn as a precaution and to keep the site sterile.

 Patients usually do not even feel the needle being inserted since it is much smaller than than ones used in any kind of injection or blood test.
 After the needle is inserted, the therapist will move the needle around which can cause the muscle to twitch.
 The twitch is brief but uncomfortable.
 This twitch is a desired response and means the therapist has penetrated a trigger point.
+At any point during treatment the patient has the right to tell the treating therapist to stop.

 Dry needling is based off western medical principles and research.
 Acupuncture is primarily based off of Eastern philosophy consisting of acupuncture points, motor points, meridians, chi, etc. Dry needling can fall within the scope of practice for acupuncturists.
 None of the therapists at AID Performance Physical Therapy are licensed to practice acupuncture.